If you’re part of a startup in mid-market or enterprise technology, you likely need more leads, sales opportunities, customers, and revenue.

-When and how should the marketing to sales handoff occur?
+When and how should the marketing-to-sales handoff occur?

 Early on, most tech startups depend heavily on the founders’ personal networks for referrals.
-However, once you realize what topics your company wants to be known for, create and start executing on a content strategy that helps your company get found by the right people, in the right places, at the right time, and in the right context -- to be seen as the go-to experts in your space.
+However, once you realize what topics your company wants to be known for, create and start executing a content strategy that helps your company get found by the right people, in the right places, at the right time, and in the right context -- to be seen as the go-to experts in your space.